This article may contain compensated links. Please read disclaimer for more info.

 Château de Pierrefonds

-The Castle of Pierrefonds is situated on the southeast edge of the Forest of Compiègne.
+The Castle of Pierrefonds is one of the best castles in France to explore.
+It is situated on the southeast edge of the Forest of Compiègne.
 It was built in the 14th century, by Louis d’Orléans, the brother of Charles VI, dismantled in the 17th and forgotten for almost two centuries.

 It was not until the end of the 18th century and the beginning of the 19th, with the onset of Romanticism and renewed interest in national monuments and the past, that the Château de Pierrefonds became once again the center of attention.
 Napoléon I bought Pierrefonds for less of 3.000 francs and Napoléon III appointed the Architect Viollet-le-Duc for its restoration.